 Danger: Low.
 The area is well monitored and active sites can only be visited with experienced guides.

 Access: Easy.
-The island is accessed by boat on organised tours.
+The island is accessed by boat on organized tours.

 The volcano that gave its name to its specific type of explosive eruptions, Stromboli is constantly active and offers spectacular natural fireworks.
-When activity levels allow, visitors can reach a natural viewpoint 918m up to look right into the mountain at the spitting lava.
+When activity levels allow, visitors can reach a natural viewpoint 3,000 feet up to look right into the mountain at the spitting lava.

 Get the best new stories from RedBull.com delivered directly to you — sign up for our email newsletter now.